 By David A. Rustebakke, DVM

-Verterinary Medicine and Animal Nutrition are separate specialties in the animal care industry; however in my career I have found that in order to give good health care advice I need to know something about nutrition.
-As primary care health providers to these animals, the veterinarian is the one who actually has eyes on the animals or on the herd, and we are in the best position to diagnose a nutritional problem, and recommend specific products to help solve a problem.
-Many of us in practice are not familiar with all of the products available, and few of us actually have extensive training in nutrition.
-Because of this, our best option is often to refer the owners to a local feed store where a staff member with a nutritional background can give information on what product will best suit your animal's needs.
+Veterinary Medicine and Animal Nutrition are separate specialties in the animal care industry; however in my career I have found that in order to give good health care advice I need to know something about nutrition.
+As primary care health providers to these animals, the veterinarian is the one who actually has eyes on the animal or on the herd, and we are in the best position to diagnose a nutritional problem and recommend specific products to help solve a problem.

 Nutritional based diseases seen in a typical veterinary practice